alchemauss/mauss/README.md

 /** random key from any object */ const data = { 'a': a, 'b': 1, 'c': [3] }
-random.key(data); // a || 1 || [3]
+// returns a random value from an object random.key(data); // a || 1 || [3]
 ```